top of page

 Families wishing to participate in Lighthouse will:

-4. Attend a meeting with at least three members of the Executive Board to determine if membership is beneficial and appropriate for the family and the needs of the Lighthouse community.
+5. Attend a meeting with at least two members of the Executive Board to determine if membership is beneficial and appropriate for the family and the needs of the Lighthouse community.

 Member Responsibilities